yanivvak/dream-team/README.md

 cd autogen/python/packages/autogen-magentic-one
 pip install -e .
 ```

 ```bash
 playwright install --with-deps chromium
 ```

-## Update credentials
+## Update configuration

-   - Update .env.sample (under src) with your credentials
+   - If you used AZD to deploy the resources just run `azd env get-values > .env` in the `src` directory
-   - Save it as .env
+   - Alternatively, copy `.env.sample` (under src) into `.env`

-> Magentic-One code uses code execution, you need to have Docker installed to run any examples
+> Magentic-One code uses code execution, you need to have Docker installed to run the examples if you use local execution

 # Run
 ```bash